andrewgurung/functional-intro/README.md

 ```

 ### Sections
+- A shorter way of defining functions
-- Operators can be written using parentheses
+- Eg: Operators can be written using parentheses
 ```
 > 1 + 2
 3